SERBIAN ORTHODOX CHURCHES IN BELGRADE

 So, the artist used mosaics for the second decoration.
 He completed the work in 1983.

 Undoubtedly, it’s a beautiful church.
 In my opinion, the most stunning is the ceiling.
 Unfortunately, I can’t convey the beauty of this church with photos.
-You really have to be there, to see it in its entirety.
+You really have to be there, to see for yourself.

 Plus, there is always the issue of lighting.
 There is normally very little natural light, making it difficult to take good photos.